For the background to this story, CLICK HERE.

-Australian born Jane Smith was charged with poisoning Patrick Conway with strychnine on board the S.S.
+Australian born Jane Smith was charged with poisoning her admirer, Patrick Conway, with strychnine on board the S.S.
 Talune in February 1901.
 The ship had been enroute from Wellington to Sydney.
 Following a committal hearing she was sent to trial, which opened at Sydney’s Darlinghurst Central Criminal Court on April 22.
 She was defended by rising young barrister Mr Sidney Mack.

 Despite their marital discord, a loyal Percy Smith sold up in New Zealand and travelled to Sydney.
 He even paid for his errant wife’s defence.

-When summing up, the defence referred to a bravery medal the accused claimed to have received and asked, ‘Would you hang a woman who had saved the life of a child?’
+When summing up, Sidney Mack referred to a bravery medal the accused claimed to have received and asked, ‘Would you hang a woman who had saved the life of a child?’
+The medal turned out to be fake.
 And even though Conway’s money and valuables had disappeared, he contended there was no motive, because the dead man would clearly have given Mrs Smith anything she wanted.